 31“To what then will I compare the people of this generation, and to what are they like?

-32They are like children in the marketplace, sitting and calling out to one another, saying, ‘We piped to you and you did not dance, we sang a dirge and you did not cry.’
+32They are like children in the marketplace, sitting and calling out to one another, saying, ‘We played the flute for you but you did not dance, we sang a dirge but you did not cry.’

 33For John the Baptist has come neither eating bread nor drinking wine, and you say, ‘He has a demon.’